-Under this director compensation policy, each non-employee director receives an annual director fee of \$50,000.
-The chair of our audit committee is paid an additional fee of \$25,000, the chair of our compensation committee is paid an additional fee of \$15,000, and the chair of our nominating and corporate governance committee is paid an additional fee of \$10,000.
-Each director also receives annual equity awards on the date of each annual meeting of our stockholders with a grant date value of \$100,000 which will vest after one year of service, provided that the initial grant value is \$50,000 which will vest after six months of service.
+Under this director compensation policy, each non-employee director will receive an annual director fee of \$50,000.
+The chair of our audit committee will be paid an additional fee of \$25,000, the chair of our compensation committee will be paid an additional fee of \$15,000, and the chair of our nominating and corporate governance committee will be paid an additional fee of \$10,000.
+Each director will also receive annual equity awards on the date of each annual meeting of our stockholders with a grant date value of \$100,000 which will vest after one year of service, provided that the initial grant value will be approximately \$50,000 which will vest after six months of service.